-The Settings panel on the top-left corner of the Callbar (next to the log out and version number information menu), allows you to select the following audio options:
+The Settings panel on the top-left corner of Callbar (next to the Keyboard shortcuts) allows you to select the following options:

-- Audio Input: This option allows you to select your Callbar microphone audio input.
+- Audio Input: This option allows you to select the microphone audio input for Callbar.
 This is where the Callbar captures your voice as you speak.
 An audio level meter allows you to test the input selected and to confirm if the selected device is correctly capturing your voice.

 - Audio Output: Select where to listen to the other person’s voice (eg. headset).
 This option also allows you to play a test sound to the output selected.

 - Ringing Output: Where to play the ringing sound as a call is received in the Callbar (eg. speakers).
 Click the ‘Play Test sound’ link to test your device.